Quantum Annealing for Staff Scheduling in Educational Environments: Conclusions

-Future research directions include extending the model to handle dynamic constraints and multi-period preferences, as well as integrating predictive components based on historical data and artificial intelligence.
-Moreover, exploring next-generation quantum architectures and more sophisticated hybrid optimization strategies will be essential to address larger-scale instances, bringing quantum computing closer to operational use in school resource management and, more broadly, in complex scheduling and planning systems.
+Future research directions include extending the model to incorporate dynamic constraints and multi-period preferences, integrating predictive components based on historical data and artificial intelligence techniques, and exploring next-generation quantum architectures and advanced hybrid optimization strategies to address larger-scale instances.